phrazzld/scry-ios/README.md

 # Scry iOS

-Mobile client for Scry on iOS.
+Mobile client for Scry on iOS - an AI-enhanced spaced repetition tool to help users remember the things they care about.

 ## Setup